From Modest Clothing Bible Study by Ray and Elaine Powell

 If your husband is reluctant when you wish to make changes toward a more modest wardrobe, consider making a humble appeal.
 First, discover why he feels the way he does, then try to find creative ways to help him accomplish his desires.

 Is he concerned that a new wardrobe will be expensive?
 Perhaps you could re-style some of your present clothing.
 If not, try shopping at resale and used clothing stores.
 Sewing is one of the best options because you can customize the style and material to ensure a modest fit.
 It is possible for a woman to function with only three or four outfits.
 Make sure your husband knows that a closet full of clothes is not necessary.
-A new wardrobe does not have to be expensive.
+A new wardrobe does not need to be expensive.

 Is your husband afraid you will go too far in changing your appearance?
 Sit down with with him and go over each item in your closet.
 Explain why you consider each piece of clothing to be immodest.
 For example, “This skirt is too short.
 I am uncomfortable because I have to constantly tug on it to keep it down and it reveals too much of my legs.”
 Try on each piece, if necessary, so that you can show him exactly what you mean.
 Then give him some visual idea of how you want to dress.
 If necessary, take him to a fabric store and show him the kinds of fabrics you have in mind.
 Look through pattern books and talk about styles and fit with him, if needed.
 Give him a tangible idea of what you want your appearance to become.
 Perhaps in his mind he has pictured you wearing some kind of dumpy, sloppy-looking tent dress and he just cannot bear the thought of seeing you day after day looking that way.